gruntwork-io/fetch/README.md

 - `--source-path` (**Optional**): The source path to download from the repo (e.g. `--source-path=/folder` will download the `/folder` path and all files below it).
 By default, all files are downloaded from the repo unless `--source-path` or `--release-asset` is specified.
 This option can be specified more than once.
-- `--release-asset` (**Optional**): The name of a release asset--that is, a binary uploaded to a [GitHub Release](https://help.github.com/articles/creating-releases/)--to download.
+- `--release-asset` (**Optional**): A regular expression matching release assets--these are binary files uploaded to a [GitHub
+  Release](https://help.github.com/articles/creating-releases/)--to download.
 It only works with the `--tag` option.
 - `--release-asset-checksum` (**Optional**): The checksum that a release asset should have.
-Fetch will fail if this value is non-empty and does not match the checksum computed by Fetch.
+Fetch will fail if this value is non-empty and does not match the checksum computed by Fetch, or if more than 1 assets are matched by the release-asset regular expression.
 - `--release-asset-checksum-algo` (**Optional**): The algorithm fetch will use to compute a checksum of the release asset.
   Supported values are `sha256` and `sha512`.
 - `--github-oauth-token` (**Optional**): A [GitHub Personal Access